 A communication calendar is a kind of tool that keeps track of the company’s communication with the customer.
 It tells you the last time that a customer has reached out to you and alerts you when existing customers are not interacting with your brand.
 Using this, the company knows when to launch promotional messages to a particular customer.
 It also reminds you to remove any kind of hurdles that the customer may be facing.
 For example, if a customer’s subscription is about to expire, you can send them a message reminding them to renew their account.

 You can use chatbots to perform this kind of activity.
 Chatbots can be used to send instant reminders to customers every time they open their accounts.
 You can also create chatbots to send recommendations and tips to customers who haven’t interacted in a while.
 It acknowledges their interest in you and keeps them informed.
-The personalized customer communication that chatbots allow are crucial to increasing customer satisfaction.
+The personalized customer communication that chatbots allow are crucial to increase customer satisfaction.
 Chatbots also offset post-purchase doubts.
 It makes them feel part of your business so that they want to come back again and again.

 7. Educate Your Customers

 Customers appreciate content, as long as it is educative.
 Just because a customer has made one purchase, it does not mean that their sales cycle has ended there.
 It’s only begun, my friend.
 You can offer them so much more apart from your product.
 You can offer them extra information about something in their field.
-This would develop loyalty within your customer and their trust within you.
+This would develop loyalty within your customers and their trust within you.
 They would appreciate you going the extra edge to provide them with real value.

 You can create calculators, assessments, recommendations and other types of content to do the same.
 Suppose you are a virtual marketing platform like Buffer.
 You can create an assessment test that tests how well a customer knows Buffer.
 Now, if they score above 80%, you can offer them a discount of 20%.
 If they score below that, a discount of 10%.
 This way, you incentivize your customer to know your product better and encourage them to purchase again.